-"When she first took up music I wasn't sure she was going to

-and wasn't really enjoying it.
+"Natalie is very dedicated and works very hard," said her father took up music I wasn't sure she was going to and wasn't really enjoying it.
 But she got over that as soon as she found the flute.
-She's never let her blindness stop her for a second and she's never got discouraged."
+She's never let her blindness stop her for a second and she's never got discouraged.'